 … But Don’t Become an Echo Chamber

 In a recent report on Global Human Capital Trends based on an international survey of more than 7,000 respondents, Deloitte acknowledged the impact of globalization on today’s workplaces.
 With that in mind, your company should be inclusive and value the different perspectives your employees bring to the table.
-A baby boomer won’t necessarily see the world from the same perspective as a millennial, yet both points of view are valuable for building culture.
+A baby boomer won’t necessarily see the world from the same perspective as a millennial, yet both points of view are valuable for building culture and strengthening your brand.

 While you want your employees to share your vision, it’s important to include people on your team who aren’t just “yes-men” or “yes-women.”
 A respectful challenge of a particular thought or idea stimulates growth.
 One example of this could be a CEO known for taking outrageous risks tempering those inclinations by hiring an executive with a more conservative perspective to point out any potential pitfalls.